flet-dev/website/docs/controls/appbar.md

 ### `shadow_color`

-The color of the shadow below the app bar.
+The [color](/docs/guides/python/colors) of the shadow below the app bar.

+A shadow is only visible and displayed if the `elevation` is greater than zero.

+### `shape`

+The shape of the app bar's Material as well as its shadow.

 ### `surface_tint_color`